pan93412/nx/docs/shared/generators/generator-options.md

 #### `number` specific: `multipleOf`

-Make sure that the `number` can be divide by the specified number.
+Make sure that the number can be divided by the specified number.
 Example:

 ```json
 {